Ordinary Member (Registered)

-- Give a commitment to undertake at least 250 hours of Continuing Professional Development over a 5 year period with a minimum of 20 hours per year.
+- Undertake at least 250 hours of Continuing Professional Development over a 5 year period with a minimum of 20 hours per year.

-- Confirm they are in practice in the United Kingdom.
+- Be in practice in the United Kingdom of Great Britain and Northern Ireland

-- Confirm they are in receipt of supervision consistent with their practice and in accordance with registration requirements; and provide a completed Supervisor’s Statement.
+- Be in receipt of supervision appropriate to their practice and provide a Supervisor’s Statement

-- Agree to complete and return an Annual Renewal Form and ID data relevant to their practice as requested.
+- Complete a Notification of Practice and Annual Renewal Declaration Form and ID data relevant to their practice as required by UKAHPP.

-- Declare any current or upheld complaints against their practice and any criminal convictions prejudicial to their fitness to practice.
+- Declare any upheld or current complaints about their practice and any criminal convictions prejudicial to their fitness to practice.

 The Membership Secretary